 How do I get started playing Adepta Sororitas ?

-Adeptus Custodes Army Overview
+Adeptus Custodes Faction Overview

 Introduction to the Adeptus Custodes faction